hmc-cs111-spring2023/project-Aayush141/notebooks/Notebook4.md

 The for_loop from last week is still there, and provides more functionality.
 But, this is a simpler syntax and does most things a linguist would want.

+Internally, "10 times" and "->" code still uses the "for_loop" and "if" with multiple parameter lists, but the user does not see this.
+For them, it is a simple operation with the details abstracted away.

 ----

 I also added some new extension functions to work with the new syntax.
 For instance, "(Unit) ln" will print a leave line.
 And "n lines" will print n leave lines.
 This is because the ↓ operator, by default, does not leave a line.
 But you can just tack on a "ln" or "n lines).